DungxND/GameProj-FHI/README.md

 ###### This project is developed as a part of the Advanced Programming course at the University of Engineering and Technology - VNUH.

-- Full name: Nguyễn Đức Dũng
-- SID: 23021495
-- Course: INT2215_22
-- Expected mark: >=8.5, reason:
-  - Having a simple UI
-  - Code from scratch, inherit some of the graphic and keyboard management code from [the instructor repo](https://github.com/chauttm/gameProject/tree/main/06_keyboard_event)
-  - With game features:
-    - Save/load game data
-    - Volume slider
-    - and more..

 ## Introduction

 A game developed in C++ using the SDL2 library.
 The game is a simple incremental game where the player